benman1/gitcodebeauty/README.md

 # gitpybeauty
-run through all files committed by git users within the last week and return code statistics as a table
+Run through all files committed by git users within the last week and return code statistics as a table.
+Uses flask as the code analysis tool.
+The number of warnings per lines of python are taken as the metric ("prettiness").

 #Installation